Key to understanding performance review is to first understand your system...know this and you can play to win the game!

 review roles and responsibilities is key.
 What is your role in the appraisal process?
 Do you get to

-have a say in this by writing
+have a say in this by

 and write down what you learnt,